-Justice Kennedy’s Inevitable Retirement and the Future of the High Court [Opinion]
+Justice Kennedy’s Inevitable Retirement And The Future Of The High Court [Opinion]

 After such a long and distinguished tenure, not a single soul can argue that the 81-year-old jurist hasn’t earned his retirement.
 However, the rumblings of Justice Kennedy’s possible retirement has left many observers, myself included, worrying about what his future absence would mean not only for the High Court, but for the nation itself.

 Adhering to a school of constitutional interpretation that closely resembles that of a libertarian—robust in the defense of individual liberty, while suspicious of governmental overreach—his presence on the Supreme Court is invaluable, particularly today.
-Not merely because he holds the overly-simplistic, but commonly attributed, mantle of “swing vote”, but because his rare brand of finely-aged conservatism has transformed him into the Court’s only ideological moderate.
+Not merely because he holds the overly-simplistic, but commonly attributed, mantle of “swing vote,” but because his rare brand of finely-aged conservatism has transformed him into the Court’s only ideological moderate.

 By modern standards, he’s an unconventional jurist who staunchly supports civil liberties, while prizing the principles of limited government.
 Kennedy is a jurist who has cast the deciding vote, even writing the majority opinion, in a number of landmark decisions central to the tenets of a free society.
 He immortalized the rights of America’s LGBT community by penning the decision in Obergefell v.
 Hodges (2015), which legalized same-sex marriage.
 He preserved women’s reproductive rights in Planned Parenthood v.
 Casey (1992), enshrined the protections afforded by free speech in Texas v.
 Johnson (1989), and solidified firearm ownership rights in District of Columbia v.
 Heller (2008).
 He’s a unique individual who has been able to routinely cross the invisible, but palpable, cavern of political ideology that detrimentally permeates Constitution and Pennsylvania avenues.